Formaldehyde Emissions Certification

 Recordkeeping: Detailed recordkeeping is another important aspect of TSCA Title VI.
 Records demonstrating compliance, as well as continued and ongoing quality control, must be maintained and produced when necessary.
 Records requested by the EPA must be produced within 30 days.
 For importers, manufacturers, fabricators, distributors, and retailers, it is important that records be kept for a period of three (3) years.
 The recordkeeping aspect can become complicated, especially for fabricators who may use multiple types of wood products in a single piece of furniture.

-Manufacturers needing formaldehyde testing and certification find value in using a testing lab that also offers follow-up services such as certification, labeling, and factory inspection.
+Manufacturers needing formaldehyde certification find value in using a company that also offers follow-up services such as labeling, and factory inspection.
 Having all required services performed by a single vendor saves a significant amount of time and money, helping manufacturers get their products to market as quickly as possible.
 ICC NTA is accredited under ISO/IEC 17065 to certify and ISO/IEC 17020 for inspection.

 If you need assistance understanding the specific requirements for CARB/TSCA Title VI compliancy as it relates to your product, you may review the frequently asked questions on the California Air Resources Board website or better yet, speak to an expert by calling ICC NTA at 574-773-7975.